danya02/obsidian-wadayama-notes/Notes/People/Unknown/Kotobuke Ena.md

 She roughly told Yarik to get lost, then asked the [[Inoue|Bartender]] for another whiskey in a well-meaning tone of voice.

 Ordered a package with unknown contents from Sony.

+Said that she works for some company in Osaka.